Questions about living in the dorms

 What is a mod?

 Hesston’s dorms are broken into smaller units called mods (for modular living units).
 Each mod consists of five to eight dorm rooms housing nine to fifteen students.
 The college appoints a resident assistant to lead each mod, to serve as a communication link between students and the resident director, to direct mod activities during the year, and to assist the administration in the enforcement of college policies.
 Your mod will become a core group of friends even if just for getting a pizza and watching a football game on a Sunday afternoon.
 Each mod has mod parents–a home away from home in the Hesston community.

 Are the dorms coed?

 No. Men reside in Kauffman Court and certain sections of Erb Hall.
 Women reside in other, separate sections of Erb Hall.
 In addition Hesston College has established what we call “Open House Hours” during which men may visit the women’s dorms and women may visit the men’s dorms.

 When do students move into the dorms?

-Students may move into the dorms on the Friday morning of Opening Weekend in mid to late August, though some (members of the soccer and volleyball teams, Bel Canto Singers, aviation students, students participating in the jump start program) come earlier.
+Students may move into the dorms on the Friday afternoon of Opening Weekend in mid to late August, though some (members of fall athletic teams, Bel Canto Singers, ministry assistants, aviation students, students participating in the Jump Start program, first-year international students) come earlier.
 Students who begin their Hesston studies in spring term move into the dorms in early to mid January.